teamstarter/gsg-boilerplate-typescript/README.md

 }
 ```

-The server gives an endpoint (/graphql) to execute get queries from the app.
+The server generates an endpoint (/graphql) to execute get/post queries from the app.

 ## The App

-It is a React app initialized using create-react-app.
-This boilerplate uses Typescript.
+This boilerplace uses React.
+It was initialized using create-react-app in Typescript.

-The app uses apollo (the @apollo/client package).
-The apollo client is created in the ./src/graphql/client.ts file.
+The app uses apollo (the @apollo/client package) which allows you

-We can send queries to the server to get or send data.
-In the following example, the query gets the lsit of tasks.
+to quickly send queries to the server to get or send data.
+In the following example, the query gets a list of tasks.

 ```typescript
 const GET_TASKS = gql`